Elnaz-adv/Web-Scraper/README.md

 ## Room for Improvement
 Room for improvement:
-- The website could be given by user
+- Any random website could be given by user
-- The website information could be expended
+- Any random website information could be rquested
-- error handling should be added.
+- error handling should react, if the requested information couldn't be executed.